 Togokusan Fruit Park

-Togokusan Fruit Park is a park dedicated to agricultural education, specifically fruit.
-It has 15 separate orchards of local and global fruits with the chance to see around 100 tropical and subtropical fruits.
-In addition, the park also has a catch and release fishing area, a Japanese garden, and fields full of flowers and seasonal plants.
-There are also restaurants and shops.
-The park has 200 plum trees of 21 varieties, which bloom from January to March.
+Togokusan Fruit Park is dedicated to agricultural education, specifically focusing on fruits.
+It features 15 separate orchards showcasing a variety of local and global fruits, providing visitors with the chance to see around 100 tropical and subtropical fruit species.
+In addition, the park also has a catch-and-release fishing area, a Japanese garden, and fields full of flowers and seasonal plants.
+Visitors can also enjoy restaurants that serve dishes made with the produce harvested from the park itself, and shops selling said produce as well.
+The park boasts 200 plum trees, representing 21 different varieties, which bloom from January to March.

 Togokusan Fruit Park (東谷山フルーツパーク)